 Founder + CEO

-Holly Christine Hayes was rescued out of a life of trafficking, violence and addiction more than nineteen years ago and knows the path to recovery can be long and rocky.
+Holly Christine Hayes was rescued out of a life of trafficking, violence and addiction more than twenty years ago and knows the path to recovery can be long and rocky.
 Her vision and leadership create a safe space for other survivors to grow, unleash their creativity, embrace their femininity, and heal - all in community with other survivors.
 Holly is an award winning author of From Basement to Sanctuary and speaks all over the world about the unexpected gift of a life of trauma and how surrender can bring us closer to God.
 Holly’s mission is to bring healing and restoration and to help women everywhere to become the beautiful, inspiring individuals they were each created to be.